AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.4.x.md

 * Delegates - Other addresses that the owner has given permissions to sell and refund tickets.
 * Apps - Ethereum addresses that can send messages to the blockchain on behalf of an event owner or delegate via a signed message on the blockchain.
 Apps need an app deposit to access the network.

+## Release 0.4.3 - 2018-05-08

+Updates:
+* Test code: alpha release of test code, no test coverage guarantees

+Other:
+* Add .gitattributes to support solidity
+* Convert this (release notes) file from txt to MD.

 ## Release 0.4.2 - 2018-05-01

 Bug Fixes: